AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 ### **Kuali** (Lehi, UT/Remote)
 #### **Full-Stack Software Engineer, 2016**

-- Built out features for a higher education curriculum management system using React.js, Redux, and Node.js with Express and Koa.
+- Built out features for a higher education curriculum management system using React, Redux, and Node with Express and Koa.
 - Increasing product reliability and stability by helping to drive adoption of front end test with Enzyme and increasing back end test coverage.
 - Helped implement the latest technologies within the code base including WebPack, Flow, JavaScript 2015 and JavaScript 2016.